Company Overview

 JD Implemente (JDI)

-[Subsidiary of Senwes with the Tomlinson family as shareholder]
+[Subsidiary of Senwes with a minority shareholder]

 JDI broadens Senwes Equipment’s geographical footprint by providing agri-equipment and maintenance solutions in the Western and Eastern Cape.